What to Expect During Treatment

 - Weather-appropriate clothes, including sweaters and pullovers to wear in cooler temperatures.
 NOTE: While it gets very hot in Las Vegas during the summer months, you will also be spending a considerable amount of time indoors in air conditioning during treatment sessions.
 Don’t overpack.
 We will have laundry facilities on-site for you to wash your clothing.

 - Books.
 We encourage you to bring reading material that is not harmful to your recovery efforts.

 - Any prescription medications you are taking for other medical and health conditions.
 Please make sure your medications are in their original prescription bottles so we can properly screen them at the time of your intake.

-You may bring cell phones and laptops.
+You may bring and laptops.
 However, please note that we discourage bringing items of great value since we are not responsible for items that are lost or stolen during your stay.

 You will have access to a locked drawer in your room where you can store your personal belongings.
 We also have lock boxes accessible only by staff members for you to store items of high value, such as jewelry.